Hamideh-ghanadian/UOttawa-Thesis-Template/README.md

 # UOttawa-Thesis-Template
-Thesis LaTeX template for University of Ottawa
+LaTeX template for Thesis in University of Ottawa